paolij/GSEMOR-Metagenomics-Tutorial/README.md

 3. **Run Kraken2 to classify metagenomic reads**

-    At this point you should have trimmed your raw sequencing reads using Trimmomatic so our input will be the trimmed fastq files.
    HPG already has Kraken databases availalbe for use so no need to download them.

     Let's write a script!